-Why you should avoid dropshipping products with a limited lifespan in 2020?
+Why should you avoid dropshipping products with a limited lifespan in 2020?

-Rather than have you go through the painful and expensive process of learning these mistakes yourself, I thought I would share with you the most important one that I made in the past, so that you can check to make sure that you aren’t doing them and if you are you can stop making them.
+Rather than have you go through the painful and expensive process of learning these mistakes yourself, I thought I would share with you the most important one that I made in the past so that you can check to make sure that you aren’t doing them and if you are, you can stop making them.

-Selling products with a limited lifespan
+They are selling products with a limited lifespan.

-The story does actually have a happy ending.
-I ended up pivoting and selling a completely different type of item in a related niche.
+The story does have a happy ending.
+I ended up pivoting and selling a different type of item in a related niche.
 I ended up selling modding devices that allowed you to play imported foreign games on your systems, even if they were region-locked, so I’m sorry Nintendo, but you can’t stop us.

 For example, these were once hot relevant products: